cjngai/TABle5/README.md

 It gives you the option to save, edit, or delete multiple notes.
 There are no restrictions on the width or length of a single note; scrollbars have been provided in case this becomes an issue.
 The text area can support both ANSI and Unicode characters (in other words: it can accept more than just the Latin alphabet, so languages like Russian, Chinese, and Hindi can be saved as notes as well).

 Special characters that require HTML escaping, such as double quotes, are automatically parsed and do not require any fancy formatting from the end user.

+To add a note, simply click **Add Note**.
+To save your note, click **Save**.

+If you would like to edit a note, click the (edit) button.
+If you would like to delete a note, click the **X** button.

 ## Known Issues